jhbertra/training-day-1/README.md

 1. The ID of the transaction in which they were proposed.
 2. The index of the action within that transaction, starting from 0.

-Run `update-proposals.sh` to update the list of active governance actions in `proposals.json`.
+Run `update-gov-actions.sh` to update the list of active governance actions in `gov-actions.json`.
 Open this file, find the action you want to vote for and take note of the fields in the `actionId` property (namely, `govActionIx` and `txId`).

 ### 3. Prepare the rationale for your vote.

 After deciding how you want to vote, make a copy of `metadata-template.json` on the laptop on which you installed IPFS.
-Ignoring everything under `"@context"`, write up your rationale inside the empty double quotes for `title`, `abstract`, `motivation`, and `rationale` fields under `body`.
+Ignoring everything under `"@context"`, write up your rationale inside the empty double quotes for `comment` field under `body`.
 Note that you cannot add newlines to the text here.

 Save the file, and add it to IPFS via the IPFS Desktop user interface.
 Make note of the content ID (CID) of the file after it has been added.